thelonious/kld-regex/README.md

 # kld-regex

-A simple regular expression engine for ASCII text
+A simple regular expression engine for ASCII text.

+> NOTE: The API is pretty bad right now.
+Expect it to change.

 ## Compile regex to NFA Graph